-Roland is another manufacturer that has been making great solutions for drummers.
+Roland is another drum manufacturer that has been making great solutions for drummers.
 And their TD-30 and TD-50 is quite amazing.
-They tend to have better sounds than what you get on this Yamaha.
+They tend to have better sounds than what you get on this Yamaha drum kit.
 But they may not be the best when referring to triggering.

 Comparing the DTX502 and the DTX700 series, it is clear that Yamaha is dedicated to offering the best.
 But the DTX900 series where the DTX920K falls is a whole new level of technology.

 It is among the latest products from the company, though on a higher price side.
-Generally, it is an excellent kit.
+Generally, it is an excellent module.
 Though, a bit overpriced, it is of value to professional drum players.